recombinant/petzold-pw5e/README.md

 - Use safe versions of functions susceptible to buffer overrun e.g. Replace `_vsntprintf()` with `_vsntprintf_s()`
 - Annote Function Parameters and Return Values (a Microsoft thing)
+- (void)fn for functions where return value is ignored.
 - Apply `#define STRICT` and `#define WIN32_LEAN_AND_MEAN`
 - `#include <windows.x>` and use its macros where suitable. `Edit_GetSel()` being an example of one to avoid.